Admissions Requirements (International): First Time in College

 - If applicable, submit final end of schooling testing results, such as the Caribbean Examination Council (CXC).

-Internet-based Test (IBT) Paper-based 61 or more 500 or more May be admitted to Barry University and enrolled in academic classes.
-60 or less 499 or less Must improve English proficiency before being admitted to Barry University.
+Internet-based Test (iBT) PAPER-BASED TOEFL IELTS 61 or higher 500 or higher 6.0 or higher May be admitted to Barry University and enrolled in academic classes.
+60 or lower 499 or lower below 6.0 Must improve English proficiency before being admitted to Barry University.
 Intensive English instruction is offered at Barry University through the ELS Language Center.
-Students who complete Master's level 112 at the ELS Language Center are not required to sit for the TOEFL examination.
+Students who complete Master's level 112 at the ELS Language Center are not required to sit for the TOEFL or IELTS examinations.

 For additional information about the TOEFL examination and application to take the test, visit www.toefl.org or write to: